• Home

 Purpose

-Increasing the number of underrepresented minorities (URM) students educated in health sciences and retained in the Kansas City Metro healthcare workforce.
+Serving students educated in health sciences and promoting retention in the Kansas City Metro healthcare workforce.

 VISION

-Inspiring URM students to envision a career in healthcare.
+Inspiring students to envision a career in healthcare.

 MISSION